SceneDuGreene/circle_plot/README.md

 <p align="center"><img src="https://github.com/SceneDuGreene/circle_plot/blob/main/res%3D100.PNG" title="circle_plot"> </p>

 ## Comparing Resolution
 >Changing the *resolution* will change the shape of the plot.
-Technically, only 3 points (*res=4*) is enough to describe a circle with a particular radius; however, this isn’t visually satisfying! <br />
+Mathmatically, only 3 non-colinear points (*res=4*) is enough to describe a circle with a particular radius; however, this isn’t visually satisfying! <br />
 >>At around *res=20*, the shape starts to look more as we would expect, but with many bumps.
 The bumps start to smooth out at around res=50. <br />
 >>>In general, I like to keep the *res= 100*. **Keep in mind, changing the resolution will change the number of points that make up the circle.**
 <p align="left"><img src="https://github.com/SceneDuGreene/circle_plot/blob/main/resolution_compare.png"> </p>